 We give talks and seminars on the use of research software in teaching -an example of which is the talk on Project Jupyter and SageMathCloud at the 2016 Chemical Engineering teaching away-day.

-The University of Sheffield's IT department, CiCS, invests heavily in the provision of best-in-class commercial software applications for the benefit of the University's students and researchers.
-We work with CiCS and software vendors such as Mathworks, Microsoft, Wolfram Research, Intel, NVIDIA, Maplesoft and NAG to provide training and support to members of the University to help maximise the impact of these investments.
+The University of Sheffield’s IT department, IT Services, invests heavily in the provision of best-in-class commercial software applications for the benefit of the University’s students and researchers.
+We work with IT Services and software vendors such as Mathworks, Microsoft, Wolfram Research, Intel, NVIDIA, Maplesoft and NAG to provide training and support to members of the University to help maximise the impact of these investments.

 The group is involved in a range of training and outreach activities including Code Cafe, Software Carpentry and a full module in Parallel computing with GPUs.